aloisdg/Documents/OneStepInHeaderAnFooter.md

 Name | What is the name of the document? | OneStepInHeaderAnFooter.md Licence | What is the licence of the document? | CC BY 3.0

-\* Chapter is optionnal.
-Add it if it is pertinent in your case.

-\*\* Author could be the logo of your team.